-Raising Your Home’s Retail Value
+Adding to Your Home’s Retail Value

 How to Complete an Energy Audit of Your Home

-- Inspect insulation.
+- Examine insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.